dabeaz-course/practical-python/Notes/07_Advanced_Topics/03_Returning_functions.md

 ### Closures

-When an inner function is returned as a result, the inner function is known as a *closure*.
+When an inner function is returned as a result, that inner function is known as a *closure*.

 ```python
 def add(x, y):